-Hello, and welcome back to another edition of Lace ‘Em Up’s Presidential Election series.
-Today we will be going over the Election of 1844 as the Whig Party’s own Henry Clay is looking to finally win the Presidency that’s alluded him for so long, but first, he has to go through the Democratic Party’s Dark Horse Candidate: James Knox Polk.
+Hello and welcome back to another edition of Lace ‘Em Up’s Presidential Election series for today we will be going over the Election of 1844.
+Henry Clay is looking to finally win the Presidency that’s alluded him for so long, but first he has to go through a little known Democrat from Tennessee named James Knox Polk.

 President Tyler and the Annexation of Texas